LujainSaad/100DaysOfPython/README.md

 # 100 Days Of Python

 As a computer science graduate, I already have experience with Python from competitive programming contests and my graduation project.
-I find working on these projects fun, and I'm a fan of Dr. Angela's courses <3.
+I just find working on these projects fun, and I'm a fan of Dr. Angela's courses <3.

 - Day 15: Setting up PyCharm